Porter Stansberry: One thing you’ll want to own when this bubble implodes

 But this is real…

 And even though it works across all kinds of market conditions, I suspect it will work best as the current mania for bitcoin and “FANG” stocks fades.
-We’re hosting a free webinar on Wednesday night at 8 p.m.
-Eastern time to cover what we’ve found in detail.
-But for now, I just want to show you one part of our research.
+We recently hosted a webinar on what we’ve found in detail.
+But for now, I just want to show you one part of our research…

 We used our indicator to look at the entire retail sector – including stocks in companies like JC Penney (JCP), which is probably going bankrupt.
 As you know, the retail sector has been hammered as investors have piled into shares of online retailer Amazon (AMZN).